-The rental market survey 2014 shows that tenants living in Oslo including Bærum pay the most for rented dwellings.
-There are great differences in the rental units within Oslo and the highest rents are registered within the districts of Frogner, Ullern, St. Hanshaugen and the city center of Oslo.
+The rental market survey 2015 shows that tenants living in Oslo pay the most for rented dwellings.
+Although there are great differences in the rental units within Oslo, the districts of Oslo with the lowest rents are at the same level as the centre of Bergen and Trondheim.

 |Average monthly rents||Average annual rents per sqm|

 |1 room||6 290||2 660|

 |5 rooms or more||9 780||1 050|

 For dwellings with two and three rooms in Oslo including Bærum, the monthly rents are on average approximately NOK 9 900 and NOK 12 460 per 3 quarter 2015 according to the Rental market survey (RMS).
 Equivalent rents in Bergen and Trondheim are on average NOK 7 750 and 9 840 and NOK 8 430 and 10 360 respectively.
 In urban settlements with 2 000-19 999 inhabitants the rents for dwellings with two and three rooms are at NOK 5 990 and 7 090 on average.